Chopta Valley - Sikkim

 Longitude - 88.52 East

 The valley is frozen during the winter and provides an opportunity to walk over the frozen rivers.
-The riot of colors during spring belies this aspect, though.
+The riot of colours during spring belies this aspect, though.
 An adventurous trek through Chopta valley leads to Muguthang valley at an altitude of 15500ft, another unseen destination in the greater Himalayas.

 Chopta valley can be visited only as part of a package tour.
 Visit North Sikkim requires a special permit that can be organized by authorized tour operators such as ourselves.
 You can not visit the valley on your own.
 The travel and accommodation have to be booked in advance through a recognized Tour Operator.